Pop Culture Madness!

 Black leather Jacket and Motorcycle sales reached new heights after the release of 1953's "The Wild One" starring Marlon Brando.

-The word "frenemies" dates as far back as 1953, when it appeared in print referring to US/Soviet relations.
+The word “frenemies” dates back to 1953, when it appeared in print referring to US/Soviet relations.

-Since 1953 the government of Netherlands has sent Canada over a million tulip bulbs as a gift for Canada's part in the liberation of their country during WW2.
-Canada has since turned this into the world's largest Tulip Festival, the Ottawa TulipFest.
+Since 1953, the government of the Netherlands has sent Canada over a million tulip bulbs as a gift for Canada’s part in the liberation of their country during WW2.
+Canada has since turned this into the world’s largest Tulip Festival, the Ottawa TulipFest.

-The first radio operator to pick up news of Stalin's death was (future) rock pioneer Johnny Cash, who was serving with the US Air Force in Germany in 1953.
+The first radio operator to pick up news of Stalin’s death was (future) rock pioneer Johnny Cash, who served with the US Air Force in Germany in 1953.

 Johnny Cash 'borrowed' Folsom Prison Blues from Gordon Jenkins' 1953 song Crescent City Blues and later paid him a settlement of $75,000.

-From 1953 to 1958 the Cincinnati Reds officially changed their name to the Cincinnati Redlegs because they were afraid of being thought to be associated with communism.
+From 1953 to 1958, the Cincinnati Reds officially changed their name to the Cincinnati Redlegs because they feared being associated with communism.

 Dr. Leon Stuart, an amateur astronomer, saw and photographed a bright white light on the lunar surface.
 He believed it was a rare asteroid impact, but professional astronomers dismissed and disputed "Stuart's Event" for 50 years.
 In 2003, NASA looked for and found the crater.